okeoma-code/geodev-lab-project/README.md

-# geodev-lab-project
+# my Geodev-lab-project

-Accessibility of health facilities to settlement areas in Owerri West
+How accessible is each settlement area in Owerri West to health facilities?

+Built over twelve months with GeoDev Lab Africa, Cohort One.
+See project-brief.md for the full brief.